seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

             PyArray_DTypeMeta *user_dtype, PyArrayDTypeMeta_Spec *dtype_spec);

-The C-side slots should be designed to mirror Python side methods such as ``dtype.__dtype_method__``, although the exposure to python may be a later step in the implementation.
+The C-side slots should be designed to mirror Python side methods such as ``dtype.__dtype_method__``, although the exposure to Python may be a later step in the implementation to reduce the complexity of the initial implementation.

 Python level interface
 ^^^^^^^^^^^^^^^^^^^^^^

-While a python interface may be a second step, it is a main goal to implement one.
+While a Python interface may be a second step, it is a main feature of this NEP to enable a Python interface and work towards it.
-For example, it is a specific design goal that for example the definition of a Unit datatype should be possible from within Python.
+For example, it is a specific long term design goal that the definition of a Unit datatype should be possible from within Python.
 Note that a Unit datatype can reuse much existing functionality, but needs to add additional logic to it.

-A second goal may be to allow defining new dtypes using type annotations:
+One approach, or additional API may be to allow defining new dtypes using type annotations:

 .. code-block:: python